spyeyeapp/test-repo/README.md

 ## A note on recording laws

-**Recording laws are yours to know, wherever you use SpyEye.** They usually come down to whether you're capturing audio (consent from everyone applies) or video alone (privacy-expectation rules apply instead) — know which applies where you are.
+**Recording laws are yours to know, wherever you use SpyEye.** They usually come down to whether you're capturing audio (consent rules apply) or video alone (privacy-expectation rules apply instead) — know which applies where you are.
 (Not legal advice.)
 SpyEye is built for documenting your own situation, not for monitoring anyone without their knowledge; misuse breaches its Terms of Use.
 Full terms: [spyeye.app/terms](https://spyeye.app/terms).

 ## Privacy